CCBDA-UPC/Research-Projects-2023/README.md

 To have more variety on the topics covered, *please contact your teacher before beginning preparing the tutorial*.

-The **creators** need to add a folder in their project repo named "research" and then a  `"/research/tutorial/README.md"` file with the explanations, images, pieces of code, etc. similar to the ones used for your laboratory sessions.
+The **creators** team members need to add a folder in their project repo named "research" and then a  `"/research/tutorial/README.md"` file with the explanations, images, pieces of code, etc. similar to the ones used for your laboratory sessions.